Xbox One S console bundles from just $269 + FREE select headset and anthem

 You can use the Kinect 2.0 to issue voice commands and control your Xbox One.
 Launching games, apps or changing settings can be done through these commands, which seem to be the major feature of the new Kinect.
 Kinect will also allow you to sign into your profile using your face for recognition.

-With or without Kinect you're able to snap between games and apps and watching TV, meaning you won't have to stop whatever you're doing and can resume your game playing or movie whenever you feel like.
+With or without Kinect you're able to snap between games, apps and watching TV, meaning you won't have to stop whatever you're doing and can resume your game playing or movie whenever you feel like.
 You can also issue voice commands to record gameplay videos and share them.

 The gloss-black and matte-vent combination hasn't won any recent beauty pageants, although it's quiet, which will matter when you're playing late at night, or just trying to enjoy a game or movie rather than the sound of fans.